Reductions towards a characteristic free proof of the Canonical Element Theorem: The main results

 \section{The main results}

 Applying the results of the previous sections, in this section we show that a possible deduction of our variant of the Canonical Element Theorem from the original Canonical Element Theorem provides us with a characteristic free proof of the Canonical Element Theorem.
-Another result of this section is Corollary \ref{CorollaryBigCohenMacaulay} which is suggesting an approach for settling the Balanced Big Cohen-Macaulay Conjecture by a characteristic free proof.
+The same conclusion will be shown under an alternative assumption on the stability of the CE Property with respect to the localization over excellent factorial domains.
+Another result of this section is Corollary \ref{CorollaryBigCohenMacaulay} which suggests an approach for settling the Balanced Big Cohen-Macaulay Module Conjecture by a characteristic free proof.

-Indeed, one can remove the assumption ``excellent factorial local domain that is a homomorphic image of a regular local ring" in the assertions (\ref{itm:SufficientConditionExcellentUFD}) and (\ref{itm:SufficentConditionLocalization}) of the next theorem.
-However this assumption can be helpful, for example the ``excellent normal" assumption in the statement of Theorem \ref{TheoremBalancedBigCMModuleLocalizes} was helpful and essential for the validity of the Theorem \ref{TheoremBalancedBigCMModuleLocalizes}.

 \begin{thm} Let $(R,\fm_R)$ be a local ring.
-Then $R$ satisfies Hochster's Canonical Element Conjecture (followed by a characteristic free proof) provided either of the following assertions holds (in a characteristic free way): \begin{enumerate}[(i)] \item For a fixed excellent factorial local domain that is a homomorphic image of a regular local ring, equivalent parts of Proposition \ref{PropositionVarientCET} hold provided the original Canonical Element Conjecture holds. \item If a fixed excellent factorial local domain that is a homomorphic image of a regular local ring satisfies the Canonical Element Conjecture, then so does any localization of it at any prime ideal. \end{enumerate} \end{thm} \begin{proof} We prove that $R$ satisfies the CE property provided either of the assertions (\ref{itm:SufficientConditionExcellentUFD}) or (\ref{itm:SufficentConditionLocalization}) holds.
+Then $R$ satisfies Hochster's Canonical Element Conjecture (followed by a characteristic free proof) provided either of the following assertions holds (in a characteristic free way): \begin{enumerate}[(i)] \item For a fixed excellent factorial local domain that is a homomorphic image of a regular local ring, equivalent parts of Proposition-Definition \ref{PropositionVarientCET} hold provided the original Canonical Element Conjecture holds. \item If a fixed excellent factorial local domain that is a homomorphic image of a regular local ring satisfies the Canonical Element Conjecture, then so does the localization of it at any prime ideal. \end{enumerate} \end{thm} \begin{proof} We prove that $R$ satisfies the CE property provided either of the assertions (\ref{itm:SufficientConditionExcellentUFD}) or (\ref{itm:SufficentConditionLocalization}) holds.
 We argue by induction on $n:=\dim(R)$.

 Since the statement is immediate in dimension $\le 2$, so we assume that $n\ge 3$ and the statement has been proved for dimension less than $n$.